 Dr. Frist is married and has three sons and lives in Franklin, Tennessee.

-Mark then joined Anthem via its subsidiary CareMore.
+Mark then joined Anthem (now Elevance) via its subsidiary CareMore.
 As Director of Health Services, he ran operational point for a multi-site value-based attributed panel of over 15,000 Medicaid patients, focusing on assertive preventive care for chronic and behavioral health.
-From there, he was recruited by DaVita Kidney Care as Regional Operations Director to oversee care for what he perceived to be “hidden” endstage renal patients in Memphis and eastern Arkansas.
+From there, he was recruited by DaVita Kidney Care to oversee care and all operations for what he perceived to be “hidden” end-stage kidney disease patients in Memphis and eastern Arkansas.

 Our NashvilleHealth partners are providing the leadership, collaboration, and investment critical to setting our city on a path toward a healthier future.